High Temperature Pressure Relief Engineering for Steam, Thermal Oil, Hot Gas and Process Systems

 High temperature safety valve specifications may reference ASME, API, ISO, EN, GB, local boiler and pressure equipment rules, owner specifications and project piping classes.
 The applicable design basis should be confirmed before quotation.

-• ASME B31.3 where connected process piping, hot oil piping or steam skid piping is specified under process piping rules.
+- ASME B31.3 Process Piping where connected process piping, hot-oil piping or process skid piping falls within its scope.

 Typical high temperature document package